Laxilef/OTGateway/README.md

    - Equithermic curves - adjusts the temperature based on indoor and outdoor temperatures
 - Hysteresis setting (for accurate maintenance of room temperature)
 - Ability to connect an external sensor to monitor outdoor temperature (DS18B20)
+- Emergency mode.
+If the Wi-Fi connection is lost or the gateway cannot connect to the MQTT server, the mode will turn on.
+This mode will automatically maintain the set temperature and prevent your home from freezing.
+In this mode it is also possible to use equithermal curves (weather-compensated control).
+- Automatic error reset (not with all boilers)
 - Diagnostics:
   - The process of heating the coolant for heating: works / does not work
   - The process of heating water for hot water: working / not working